Exceptional regions of the 2HDM parameter space: The Higgs alignment limit

-As noted in footnote~\ref{fnnatural}, the authors of Refs.~\cite{Dev:2014yca,Dev:2017org} refer to exact Higgs alignment that is independent of the value of~$\beta$ as ``natural'' alignment.
-However, such a designation is not useful for two reasons.
-First, the above discussion shows that the GCP3-symmetric scalar potential exhibits natural alignment in the sense of Refs.~\cite{Dev:2014yca,Dev:2017org}, whereas the $\ug\otimes\Pi_2$-scalar potential does not.
-This distinction is suspect given that these two scalar potentials are physically equivalent and can be transformed into each other by an appropriate change of scalar field basis (as shown explicitly in Section~\ref{transforming}).
-Second, the concept of naturalness, as introduced by `t Hooft in Ref.~\cite{tHooft:1979rat}, implies that a small parameter of a theory should be considered natural if the symmetry of the Lagrangian is increased by setting the parameter to zero.
-In the present context, the small parameters are the potentially soft-breaking parameters, $m_{11}^2-m_{22}^2$ and $m_{12}^2$, of the ERPS4, which could potentially generate departures from exact Higgs alignment.
-All the symmetry groups discussed in this section provide for exact Higgs alignment naturally in the sense of `t Hooft.
-Indeed, exact Higgs alignment realized in this way is stable under renormalization group running, which is further evidence that the symmetry based approach taken in this section is correct.\footnote{In general, renormalization group running does not preserve the scalar field basis.
+However, our preference is to employ the concept of naturalness as introduced by `t Hooft in Ref.~\cite{tHooft:1979rat}, which implies that a small parameter of a theory should be considered natural if the symmetry of the Lagrangian is increased by setting the parameter to zero.
+In the present context, the small parameters are the potentially soft-breaking parameters, $m_{11}^2-m_{22}^2$ and $m_{12}^2$, of the ERPS4 that could potentially generate departures from exact Higgs alignment.
+All symmetry groups of the ERPS---GCP2, $\mathbb{Z}_2\otimes\Pi_2$, GCP3, $\ug\otimes\Pi_2$ and SO(3)---yield an exact Higgs alignment naturally in the sense of `t Hooft.
+Indeed, exact Higgs alignment realized in this way is stable under renormalization group running, which is further evidence that the symmetry based approach that we have adopted is correct.\footnote{In general, renormalization group running does not preserve the scalar field basis.
 However, the group theoretic properties of the symmetries of the scalar potential, whose specific realization may change in different choices of the scalar field basis, do not depend on the basis choice.}

-The case of an unbroken SO(3) symmetry can be examined by taking $R=1$ in \eq{erps4inertconds} or equivalently taking $\lambda_5^\prime=0$ in \eq{erps4inertconds2}.
-In both limiting cases, we see $Z_6=0$, independently of the scalar potential minimum conditions!